 Professional design thinks about space in two ways:

-negative space is not wasted space.
+Why it’s essential: Inexperienced design often tries to fill all the space.
+In contrast, expert design understands that negative space is not wasted space.
 It is a crucial element for creating balance, providing a place for the eye to rest, and allowing the positive elements (your furniture) to breathe.
 In a well-designed home, the empty space is just as important as the filled space.

 Lines create shape, define boundaries, and are used to guide the eye through a space.
 The lines in a room—whether visible in its architecture or implied by the arrangement of furniture—have a profound psychological effect.